Trust Dental Care Tijuana

 Cold sores, sometimes known as oral herpes or fever blisters, are caused by the herpes virus.
 These are little sores that are observed on or around the lips.

 Two strains of herpes can cause a cold sore: HSV1, which usually happens in the mouth.
 However, HSV2, commonly found on the genitals, can also cause cold sores.
-So, different from ulcers, herpes is very contagious.
+So, unlike ulcers, herpes is very contagious.

 Mouth Ulcers Prevention

-There are also some things you can do to prevent yourself from getting mouth ulcers.
+You can also do some things to prevent yourself from getting mouth ulcers.
 See below for some tips to reduce the risk of getting mouth ulcers:

 • Brush your teeth using a soft toothbrush; this way, irritation can be overcome.